Háry János: Background

-The story is of a veteran hussar in the Austrian army in the first half of the 19th century who sits in the village inn regaling his listeners with fantastic tales of heroism (in the tradition of Miles Gloriosus).
+Háry János is a veteran hussar of the Austrian army in the first half of the 19th century who sits in the village inn regaling his listeners with fantastic tales of heroism.
+The character is in the tradition of Plautus' Miles Gloriosus and Baron Munchausen.
+Háry János may have been a real person with whom János Gary was personally acquainted.
 His supposed exploits include winning the heart of the Empress Marie Louise, the wife of Napoleon, and then single-handedly defeating Napoleon and his armies.
 Nevertheless, he finally renounces all riches in order to go back to his village with his sweetheart.
+Háry János is often seen as Kodály's alter-ego.

 Kodály wrote in his preface to the score: "Háry is a peasant, a veteran soldier who day after day sits at the tavern spinning yarns about his heroic exploits... the stories released by his imagination are an inextricable mixture of realism and naivety, of comic humour and pathos."
 He also comments that "though superficially he appears to be merely a braggart, essentially he is a natural visionary and poet.
 That his stories are not true is irrelevant, for they are the fruit of a lively imagination, seeking to create, for himself and for others, a beautiful dream world."
 Háry János embodies the poetic power of folklore to go beyond political frustrations; Kodály intended to bring his national folk music to an operatic setting.

-Both the opera and the suite begin with an orchestral 'musical sneeze', best explained in Kodály's own words: "According to Hungarian superstition, if a statement is followed by a sneeze of one of the hearers, it is regarded as confirmation of its truth.
+Both the opera and the suite taken from it (see below) begin with an orchestral 'musical sneeze', best explained in Kodály's own words: "According to Hungarian superstition, if a statement is followed by a sneeze of one of the hearers, it is regarded as confirmation of its truth.
 The Suite begins with a sneeze of this kind!
 One of Háry's group of faithful listeners … sneezes at the wildest assertions of the old tale-spinner."

 At the request of the Universal publishing house in Vienna, Kodály himself described the message behind Háry János: "Every Hungarian is a dreamer.
 He flees from the sad reality of the centuries...into the world of illusions.
 Yet Háry János's boasting is more than a dream: it is also poetry.
 The authors of heroic tales are themselves no heroes, but they are the spiritual kin of heroes.
 Háry János may never have done the deeds he talks about, but the potential is always there.
 János is a primitive poet, and what he has to say he concentrates in a single hero: himself.
 After we have listened to the heroic feats he has dreamed up, it is tragically symbolic that we see him in a grubby village inn.
 He appears happy in his poverty: a king in the kingdom of his dreams."